Sedation Dentistry Summerfield

 What is Oral Conscious Sedation?

 To be specific, oral conscious sedation is one approach dentists use to treat dental anxiety.
-It’s stronger than more mild methods and is thus suggested for adults with moderate nervousness, fear, or other treatment-related discomforts.
+It’s stronger than milder methods and is suggested for adults with moderate nervousness, fear, or other treatment-related discomforts.

 Unlike nitrous oxide or IV approaches, oral conscious sedation doesn’t involve masks or needles.
-Rather, it simply has a dentist prescribe their patient a pill.
+Rather, it simply requires a dentist to prescribe their patient a pill.
 This medicine (usually Valium or Halcyon) is then taken just before the visit, resulting in a profound calm about fifteen minutes after ingestion.

 How Does Oral Conscious Sedation Work?